 Magnetic tack hammer is a thin-nosed light hammer with a magnetic head.
 It is good for plumbing work.

 The magnetic head holds the tack upright as you drive it so that you can tack with one hand.
-Because it has a t, this hammer is good for getting and narrow head it can fit into tight places.
+This hammer is good for getting and narrow head it can fit into tight places.

 The head will retain its magnetism for quite a long time if you keep a metal washer on the face when the hammer isn't in use.